 In the summer of 2011 I was on a week-long surfing retreat with a group of women.
 None of us knew anyone else on the retreat until we got there.
 Every day I struggled to get myself in and out of my swimsuit, my rashguard, and my sport bra while I was wet, sandy, sweaty, and exhausted.
 It was then that I realized that my relationship with my bra was a metaphor for my life.
+I was always struggling to free myself from something.
+It was too restrictive.
 I was determined to never get stuck again.

 I have always felt compelled to share my experience.
 The problem I have had is that it can make people uncomfortable.
 Sometimes I can be too personal and too blunt.
 I dislike the use of labels, but I identify as neurodiverse.
 That means autism spectrum.
 I don’t mean to make people uncomfortable.
 Throughout my life, my sensitivity to how my sharing makes people feel has affected the way I express myself, but it has not been good for me.
 I believe it has actually been a key factor to what has made me sick at many times in my life.
 I don’t ever want to be sick like that again, so I am going back to who I really am.
 Someone who shares.
 This is my life and this is my perspective.
-If my thoughts somehow make you uncomfortable just don’t read this.
+If my thoughts somehow make you feel uncomfortable just don’t read this.
 That’s my best advice.
-I do not ever mean any harm.
+I never mean any harm.

 So these are my thoughts.
 This is my truth.
 This is my contract with myself.
 This is my advice to my children.
 This is who I am and what I stand for.
 This is what I know right now.
 This is what I believe.
 This is what I’ve learned.
 This is my therapy.
 This is my caring bridge.
 This is my holiday card.
-This is my chat with friends and family I don’t see or speak to often enough.
+This is my chat with friends and family I don’t see or speak with often enough.
 This is my thank you note.
 This is my apology.
 This is my collection of thoughts.
 This is my book, my series, my movie, my play, my blog, my newsletter, my poem, my art.
 This is my manifesto.
 This is my platform.
 This is my masterclass.